tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 You keep telling yourself that later, somehow, the reward will come.

-That promise is everywhere.

-Endure now.

-Learn now.

-Work now.

-Sacrifice now.

-Take the bad period now.

-The reward will come later.

 Sometimes it does.

 Sometimes the hard season is necessary.